-Visit the exhibit and drop off a non-perishable food donation during Culture Days on Friday, September 29 and Saturday, September 30 from 9 a.m. to 4:30 p.m and Sunday, October 1 from 10 a.m. to 3 p.m.
+Take a Longer Look is the newest exhibit at the Provincial Archives, featuring panoramic images from across the province.
+Visit the exhibit and drop off a non-perishable food donation during Culture Days on Friday and Saturday from 9 a.m. to 4:30 p.m, and Sunday from 10 a.m. to 3 p.m.

-This year’s Alberta Culture Days brings the visual arts to the forefront at Rutherford House!
-Come and enjoy the paintings, drawings, photographs and prints displayed around the house.
-Give your own creativity free reign at one of our craft stations, and contribute to a communal colouring page.
+This year’s Alberta Culture Days brings a celebration of rhythm to the forefront at Rutherford House!
+Come and explore the idea of rhythm through art, literature, music and dance.
 Activities run throughout the entire weekend from noon to 4 p.m.

 Facebook: Rutherford House